AnjaGuillory/GoBowl/GroupProject/Docs/TestPlan.md

 ### 1.2 Test Selection

-Initally the functional (black box) testing will be performed with unit testing defined in a future deliverable.
+Initally the functional (black box) testing will be performed.
+Tests are performed manually with an actual device or emulator.
+System tests are listed in this document.
+Basic unit testing structure has been created for V3.
+See directions below for running the "BowlingSystemTest.java" run configuration.

 ### 1.3 Adequacy Criterion

 System tests will be performed manually using an android device.
-Test coverage will be used to examine the quality of any unit tests.
+Instrumented android tests are being used for the unit tests.
+To execute unit tests, see directions below.
+Pass / Fail is currently being used for unit tests adequacy criterion.

 ### 1.4 Bug Tracking